tgeisse/UserDefaultsObservation/README.md

 ## 0.5.2

-* Added CloudStorage to default all events to `ignore`
+* CloudProperty now defaults all events to `ignore`
 * Updates to ReadMe

 ## 0.5.1